Microapartment: Hong Kong

+Italy

+In Rome, where the average price of property in 2010 was $7,800 per square metre ($725 per square foot), microapartments as small as 4 square metres (45 square feet) have been advertised.

 United States

 In the United States, most cities have zoning codes that set the minimum size for a housing unit (often 400 square feet) as well as the number of non-related persons who can live together in one unit.
+Tiny apartments began as a coastal city trend but they are spreading to the Midwestern United States.

+New York City

-In January 2013, New York City got its first microapartment building, with 55 units that are as small as 250 sqft and ceilings from 9 to 10 ft.
+Micro apartments have been around in New York City since at least the 19th century.
+The average size of a New York City tenement unit back then was around 284 square feet, and four or more people would cram into that tiny space.
+In June 2016, New York City got its first microapartment building, Carmel Place, with 55 units that are as small as 250 sqft and ceilings from 9 to 10 ft.
 Common's Williamsburg in Brooklyn rents single rooms where tenants share a kitchen for $2,050 per month; The Guardian states that "[s]ingle room occupancy housing is obviously not a new concept, however, the genius of late capitalism is that it has made it desirable" to high-income renters".

+California

 In 2017, California passed a law that encourages development of "efficiency units" of at least 150 sq ft by disallowing localities from limiting their numbers near public universities and public transportation.

 In San Francisco, Starcity is converting unused parking garages, commercial spaces and offices into single room residential units, where tenants (tech professionals are the typical renter) get a furnished bedroom and access to wifi, janitor services and common kitchens and lounges for $1,400 to $2,400 per month, an approach that has been called "dorm living for grown ups".

+In 2018, newly built one-room rentals in San Francisco at the Starcity development, aimed at high-income tenants, were referred to as single room occupancy rooms "by another name".

+Boston

 Boston's first microapartment building opened in August 2016, on Commonwealth Avenue in Packard's Corner.
 As the largest microapartment building in the United States, the building is currently being leased by Boston University to house 341 students during the renovation of another university residence.
 The building contains 180 units that each contain a bathroom with stand-up shower; a kitchen with all stainless-steel appliances that include an oven, a microwave, a dishwasher, and a refrigerator.
 Each unit also includes a stand up washer-dryer unit.
 Other amenities include an optional parking garage and indoor bike room in the basement, currently unused retail space, a lounge space, a rooftop penthouse, a deck overlooking the Allston neighbors, and an entertainment room that will be converted to a fitness center at the end of the University's tenure at the property, which is anticipated to be in 2018.

-Indianapolis micro-units are becoming popular as a way to get a downtown rental location.
-Tiny apartments began as a coastal city trend but they are spreading to the Midwestern United States.